 Promotes and develops training offerings in cooperation with subject matter experts (SMEs), faculty, advisory groups, curriculum consultants and partners.
 Manages all aspects of course and training development, marketing, advisory committees, and curriculum approval processes.
-Develops project business plans, financial plans and budgets, marketing strategies, and manages implementation of programs including ensuring profitability, appropriate staffing models, logistics, and client communications.
-Under the direction of the Academic Chair, develops and manages project budgets and ensures the overall financial viability of the project(s).
+Develops project business plans, marketing strategies, and manages implementation of programs including ensuring profitability, appropriate staffing models, logistics, and client communications.
+Under the direction of the Operations Manager, works collaboratively with the School Financial Officer and the Financial Reporting Officer to develop, monitor and reconcile, financial plans and budgets to ensure the overall financial viability of the project.